mbuyco/ansible-playbooks/README.md

 # ansible-playbooks
-A collection of Ansible playbooks for server automation
+A collection of Ansible playbooks for automation tasks